gariraelack62/product-performance-analytics-saas/README.md

 📈 Focus: Activation, Adoption, and Churn Reduction
 🧠 Includes KPI design, data modelling, and stakeholder insights

-Developed an end-to-end product and performance analytics solution for a B2B SaaS CRM, enabling KPI tracking, user behaviour analysis, and data-driven decision-making.
+Developed an end-to-end product and performance analytics solution for a B2B SaaS CRM, enabling KPI tracking, user behaviour analysis, and data-driven decision-making to improve activation, engagement, and reduce churn.
-It focuses on analysing user behaviour, product adoption, and performance metrics to support data-driven decision-making and improve customer outcomes.

-The goal is to identify key drivers of activation, engagement, and early-stage churn, and provide actionable insights to stakeholders.
+🔗 This repository includes full data pipelines, SQL models, and Power BI dashboards used to generate insights.

 ---